HarshithaBoddu/web-app/README.md

 ### CONCLUSION:

-We hope that our solution will help to reduce the spread of coronavirus as much as possible.
+We hope that our Solution will help to reduce the spread of CoronaVirus as much as possible.

-[Click here](https://care-4-you.herokuapp.com/medino/index1.html) to visit the website.
+[Click here](https://care-4-you.herokuapp.com/medino/index1.html) to visit the Website.